nicoduchene/fframe/README.rst

 ======

 FFrame was a quick comparison between two algorithms.
-One was extremely inefficient, and the second much faster!
+Once implemented, one was extremely inefficient, and the second much faster!
 The goal was to discretize a function's domain and image given some allowed values.